microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/03 - Planning, Installation and Configuration.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-2">3.2 Installing Locally Using KubeADM</h2>

-The <a href="https://kubernetes.io/docs/setup/independent/install-kubeadm/" target="_blank">kubeadm toolbox</a> helps you bootstrap a Kubernetes cluster that conforms to best practices.
+If you choose Kubernetes as your Cluster Orechestration system, the <a href="https://kubernetes.io/docs/setup/independent/install-kubeadm/" target="_blank">kubeadm toolbox</a> helps you bootstrap a Kubernetes cluster that conforms to best practices.
 Kubeadm also supports other cluster lifecycle functions, such as upgrades, downgrade, and managing bootstrap tokens.

 The kubeadm toolbox can deploy a Kubernetes cluster to physical or virtual machines.
 It works by specifying the TCP/IP addresses of the targets.